Bethesda-Scholars-LLC/BSTC/README.md

 1. Turn on the testing hook as active (not webhook active)
 2. write new scripts in `scripts.ts`
 3. call new scripts at bottom of the file in an async function

+### Adding Recruiters
+Currently recruiters are paid $20 for referrals while all other tutors are paid $15.
+To change this, add recruiters and customize their referral payment in `contractor.ts`:
+1. add recruiters to `recruiterIds` variable
+2. in webhook `CHANGED_CONTRACTOR_STATUS` add logic after line 238

+### Adding Exempt Clients
+Currently there are 12 clients exempt from extra lesson fees including in person fees, higher level subject fees, etc. These clients will only be charged $45 regardless of their tutoring request (except test prep).
+To change this, modify `service.ts`:
+1. add to `exemptClients` variable
+2. any logic changes must be made in `setJobRate()` on line 156

 ### Listeners